nkymark/nkymark.github.io/_pages/photos.md

   - url: /assets/Photos/Alps.jpg
     image_path: /assets/Photos/Alps.jpg
     title: "On top of the Alps in Innsbruck, Austria (2018)."

+  - url: /assets/Photos/Diesel.jpg
+    image_path: /assets/Photos/Diesel.jpg
+    title: "Visiting Augsburg University of Applied Sciences, Augsburg, Germany (2018).
+Pictured here is one of the first diesel engines made based on the design of Rudolf Diesel."
 ---

 I enjoy photography and here are some of the photos that I have taken during my travels.
 This page will be updated continuously as my collection increases :)